apache/trafficcontrol/dev/README.md

 Note that, while in most production deployments `t3c` runs on a `cron` schedule, `t3c` is never run in this service container, normally.
 One must manualy trigger a run, usually by using the `t3c` function provided by `atc.dev.sh`.

+## Traffic Router
+Traffic Router listens locally for DNS queries on port 3053 (TCP and/or UDP), HTTP requests from clients to be routed on ports 3080 (HTTP) and 3443 (HTTPS), HTTP requests to its API on ports 3333 (HTTP) and 2222 (HTTPS), and listens for JDPA debugging connections on port 5005.

+Traffic Router writes its backups for the "Coverage Zone" file, CDN Snapshot, Federations, cache health (as published by Traffic Monitor), LetsEncrypt data, and Steering information into `dev/traffic_router/db/` so you can see them.
+Generated DNS Zones are written in `dev/traffic_router/var/` and Traffic Router will use `dev/traffic_router/temp` to create any temporary files it needs (that will grow without bound, so it may need to be cleaned up every now and again).